wenbozhang/wenbozhang.github.io/docs/paper.markdown

 Please also refer to my [Google Scholar][gs] profile.
 # Selected Papers

-- On Decidability of the Bisimilarity on Higher-order Processes with Parameterization<br>
+- [On Decidability of the Bisimilarity on Higher-order Processes with Parameterization][EXPRESS21]<br>
    Xian Xu and Wenbo Zhang.<br>
   In *Proceedings of Combined 28th International Workshop on Expressiveness in Concurrency and 18th Workshop on Structural Operational Semantics* (**EXPRESS/SOS**'21), accepted.
 - [The Parametric Complexity of Bisimulation Equivalence of Normed Pushdown Automata][FCS21]<br>